- Degrees & Programs

 - Career Services

-Our students know that the master’s degree opens doors for new career opportunities and real-world impact.
-Graduate study requires you to be a master of your discipline and this means focused, intensive, and rigorous study and evaluation.
-But in the end, you’ll be an expert in your field and will join only 8 percent of Americans who possess an advanced degree!
+Our students know that the master’s and doctoral degrees open doors for new career opportunities, real-world impact, and leadership in their fields.
+Graduate study requires you to master and apply the theories in your discipline and these degree levels require focused, intensive, and rigorous study and evaluation.
+But in the end, you’ll be an expert in your field and will join only 8 percent of Americans who possess a master’s degree and less than 2 percent with a doctoral degree!

 We know that for many of you, returning to school after years in the workforce can mean learning new technologies, new research methods, and new content in your discipline.
 That’s why our admissions team, academic advisors, and career services counselors are here to support you from start to finish.
 You’ll also find a vibrant community of mentors, students, faculty, and staff in ClearPath, our personalized, easy-to-use communication and networking site.
-And, don’t forget to attend your commencement ceremony as a way to celebrate your achievements!
+And be sure to make plans to attend your commencement ceremony as a way to celebrate your achievements!

 Aspiring to Achieve Your Doctorate at APUS?